cau-placc/julia-curry/README.md

 the function specified by option `--main` (an operation without arguments).
 If the option `--main` is not provided, the function `main` is executed.

+#### `--dfs`

+Use a depth-first search strategy (currently, this is the default).

+#### `--bfs`

+Use a breadth-first search strategy.

+#### `--first`

+Terminate the execution after computing a first value.

+#### `--interactive`

+Use interactive execution, i.e., ask for more values after printing a value.

 #### `--time`

 Shows the elapsed time used to execute the main function (with the Julia `@time` macro).
 Since Julia has no explicit compilation phase, the elapsed time also contains the compilation time.
-In order to get the pure execution time, one provide an integer argument `n` to this option.
-In this case, the main function will be executed `n` times after its first execution and the average execution time will be printed.
+In order to get the pure execution time, one should provide an integer argument (`--time=<n>`) to this option.
+In this case, the main function will be executed `<n>` times after its first execution and the average execution time will be printed.

-To see a **list of all options**, execute

-    > jucs --help
+#### `--standalone`

+With this option, the compiler also generates a shell script `<Module>.sh` which invokes the compiled Julia program with the correct load path defined (see also below).

+#### Setting standard options

+By defining the environment variable `CJOPTIONS`, one can also set standard options which are always used For instance, by setting

+    > export CJOPTIONS="-x --bfs"

+the compiled programs are always executed with a breadth-first search strategy.

 Stand-alone execution
 ---------------------

-In order to execute a compiled program directly, one has to set the Julia load path to the appropriate directories:
+In order to execute a compiled program directly, one has to set the Julia load path to the appropriate directories (where `<PKGDIR>` is the installation directory of this package):

     > export JULIA_LOAD_PATH=<PKGDIR>/lib:<PKGDIR>/include

-If the option `--main` is provided, the compiler generates a shell script to invoke Julia with the correct load path.
+If the option `--standalone` is provided, the compiler generates a shell script to invoke Julia with the correct load path.